minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

 .. important::

    Operator 6.0.0 deprecates the MinIO Operator Console and removes the related resources from the MinIO Operator CRD.

-   MinIO does not remove existing Operator Console services, pods, or deployments as per Kubernetes standard procedure.
-   You can remove these resources at your own discretion.
+   This includes removal of Operator Console resources such as services and pods.

    Use either Kustomization or Helm for managing Tenants moving forward.